TejasBisoi/Prediction/README.md

 4. Model Training
 Define a set of models and their hyperparameters for tuning:
-Ridge Regression
+Ridge Regression ,
-Lasso Regression
+Lasso Regression ,
-Random Forest Regressor
+Random Forest Regressor ,
-Gradient Boosting Regressor
+Gradient Boosting Regressor ,
-XGBoost Regressor
+XGBoost Regressor ,
-Performing grid search cross-validation to find the best hyperparameters for each model based on Mean Absolute Error (MAE).
+Performing grid search cross-validation to find the best hyperparameters for each model based on Mean Absolute Error (MAE) .
 Selecting the best model based on the lowest MAE.

 5. Model Evaluation
-Training the best model on the entire training set.
-Making predictions on the test set.
-Calculating and print the evaluation metrics:
-Mean Absolute Error (MAE)
-Mean Squared Error (MSE)
-Root Mean Squared Error (RMSE)
+a)Training the best model on the entire training set. b)Making predictions on the test set. c)Calculating and print the evaluation metrics: d)Mean Absolute Error (MAE) e)Mean Squared Error (MSE) f)Root Mean Squared Error (RMSE) g)R-squared (R²) h)R-squared as a percentage
-R-squared (R²)
-R-squared as a percentage